carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 LLVM adds a few new options to choose from.
 Pick the first option on this list that will do what you need, they are ordered according to their relative cost.

-Note that is is generally preferred to *not* pass strings around as ``const char*``'s.
+Note that it is generally preferred to *not* pass strings around as ``const char*``'s.
 These have a number of problems, including the fact that they cannot represent embedded nul ("\0") characters, and do not have a length available efficiently.
 The general replacement for '``const char*``' is